GRIP: A General Robotic Incremental Potential Contact Simulation Dataset for Unified Deformable-Rigid Coupled Grasping: CONCLUSION

 \section{CONCLUSION}

-We introduce an IPC-based simulator optimized for large-scale, highly efficient, parallel multi-environment simulations, addressing key challenges in simulating soft gripper and deformable object grasping.
+We introduce an IPC-based simulator optimized for large-scale, highly efficient, parallel multi-environment simulations, addressing key challenges in simulating soft grippers and deformable object grasping.
 Additionally, we develop a fully automated pipeline for grasp generation, simulation, and evaluation, supporting a wide range of grippers and manipuland types.
 Enabled by this pipeline, we construct the GRIP dataset, a large-scale, diverse grasp dataset featuring both soft and rigid grippers, to advance research in neural grasp generation and soft object manipulation.

 Experimental results demonstrate the effectiveness of our pipeline in synthesizing stable grasp poses and accurately predicting manipuland stress distributions.
+Our current GRIP dataset features only UMI and LEAP Hands, but our gripper-agnostic pipeline can be easily extended to support diverse soft and rigid grippers.
 Through a real-to-simulation comparison, we further validate the strong agreement between our simulated results and real-world physics.
 However, our current grasp synthesis does not incorporate simulation feedback, as grasp generation is performed independently of the resulting dynamics.
 In future work, we aim to integrate differentiability into our pipeline to establish a closed-loop system, enabling dynamic feedback to refine grasp synthesis.